earthly/earthly/docs/caching/caching-in-earthfiles.md

 For this reason, it is best to declare ARGs as late as possible within the target they are used in, and try to avoid declaring `--global` ARGs as much as possible.
 If an ARG is not yet declared, it will not influence the cache state of a layer, allowing for more cache hits.
 Limiting the scope of ARGs as much as possible will yield better cache performance.

 Watch out especially for ARGs that change often, such as the built-in ARG `EARTHLY_GIT_HASH`.
 Declaring this ARG as late as possible in the build will cause less cache misses.

-### Cache mounts and ARGs

-Cache mounts are only reused within the same target only if that target is called with the same ARGs, for safety reasons.
-To avoid this limitation, you can use the `id` option to make the cache mount global.

 ### Secrets